Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Methodology

 \subsection{Dataset Description}

-The \textit{BCI Competition IV-2a (BCI IV-2a)} dataset~\cite{bbci_iv_2a} is widely recognized as a benchmark in motor imagery (MI) EEG research owing to its comprehensive and high-quality recordings.
+The \textit{BCI Competition IV-2a (BCI IV-2a)} dataset~\cite{bbci_iv_2a} is widely recognized as a benchmark in motor imagery (MI) EEG research owing to its comprehensive and high quality recordings.
 The dataset comprises electroencephalography (EEG) data collected from nine healthy subjects, each performing four distinct MI tasks corresponding to the movements of the \textit{left hand}, \textit{right hand}, \textit{both feet}, and \textit{tongue}.
 Each participant completed two recording sessions, with a total of 288 trials per session (72 trials per class).

 EEG signals were acquired using 22 Ag/AgCl electrodes positioned according to the international 10--20 system, sampled at a frequency of 250~Hz.
-The signals were preprocessed using a band-pass filter ranging from 0.5~Hz to 100~Hz to retain relevant frequency components and a notch filter at 50~Hz to mitigate power-line interference.
+The signals were preprocessed using a band-pass filter ranging from 0.5~Hz to 100~Hz to retain relevant frequency components and a notch filter at 50~Hz to mitigate power line interference.

 For subsequent analysis, only the 0--4~second interval following the presentation of the visual cue was utilized, as this period captures the most significant event-related desynchronization/synchronization (ERD/ERS) patterns linked to motor imagery activity.
 Consequently, each trial is represented as a matrix of size $(22 \times 1000)$, corresponding to 22 EEG channels and 1000 temporal samples.
 In total, the dataset provides 5,184 trials across all subjects, enabling both subject-specific and cross-subject classification experiments.